rferraz/spell/README.markdown

 ### JIT

 Spell will use LLVM, generate IR for the code and JIT-compile it.
-Since this is used mostly for testing purposes, the GC will be disabled, which means that all allocated memory will leak--it should matter for small programs, though.
+Since this is used mostly for testing purposes, the GC will be disabled, which means that all allocated memory will leak--it should not matter for small programs, though.

 ### Compiled